Information for AuthorsBACKGROUND AND SCOPE OF THE JOURNAL

 Given that you can produce a file of your paper through a word processing package of some description, you only need the three following items to access and use the system: access to the website via a web browser, Adobe Acrobat Reader (which can be downloaded free of charge from http://www.adobe.com/) and an e-mail account.
 For more guidance see the section ONLINE SUBMISSION DETAILS.

 In addition to submitting your paper online you should simultaneously provide a written statement, signed by all the authors indicating that you have complied with the stipulations in the Instructions to Authors.
 A copy with the original signatures must be faxed to the Editorial Office as soon as possible after online submission.
 A blank form is available at http://www.oxfordjournals.org/jac/for_authors/signature.pdf.
 If at any stage during consideration the authorship of the article changes, the authors must supply a signed statement from ALL the authors (including any whose names are being removed) explicitly indicating the nature of the changes and their agreement.
+Please note that copied and pasted ‘graphics’ of signatures are NOT permitted owing to the possibility of fraud.
+Digital signatures, properly verified by the issuing organization (such as Adobe for instance) are permitted.

 Article types and format

 Brief reports.
-These should have the same format as Original articles, but should have no more than two figures/tables, should have a maximum of 20 references and should not exceed 1500 words of text.
+These should have the same format as Original articles, but should have no more than two figures/tables, should have a maximum of 20 references and should not exceed 1500 words of main text.

 Antimicrobial practice.
 Articles on topics related to the use of antimicrobials, format as for Original articles/Brief reports.